SROP Criteria and Selection

 - Engineering departmental faculty oversee the selection of all SROP students.

-- SROP applicants will be notified about their selection status beginning late February to mid March 2017.
+- SROP applicants will be notified about their selection status beginning April to early May 2018.

 - Students are not enrolled for credit for this program.